Luis Garcia Player Props: Nationals vs. Astros

-The Washington Nationals, including Luis Garcia and his .525 slugging percentage over his past 10 games, battle starter Framber Valdez and the Houston Astros at Minute Maid Park, Wednesday at 8:10 PM ET.
+The Washington Nationals and Luis Garcia, who went 0-for-1 last time in action, battle Cristian Javier and the Houston Astros at Minute Maid Park, Thursday at 8:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Astros.
+In his previous game he had a hitless showing (0-for-1) against the Astros.

 Luis Garcia Game Info & Props vs. the Astros